streamlit-badge-bot/a3-lol/writeup.md

 2. Data understanding: After choosing the target dataset [College major data](https://github.com/fivethirtyeight/data/tree/master/college-majors), both teammates spent time on analyzing the nature of the data and figure out what are some interesting questions to be discovered by this kind of dataset.
 In total, it took 5 hours for us to determine what kind of visualization suit best for this dataset, and what are the valuable part should be presented to the users.

 3. Implementation: Data fetching, filtering, and displaying are performed with Streamlit.
 Shaobo (shaobog) focused on creating visualizations on given data, and utilizing bar charts and scatter plots to display the dataset correspondingly.
-Yuxi (yuxiluo) focused on filtering the data, providing category selection to provide additional freedom for the users to manipulate the displayed data, and fine-tuning the final version of the website.
+Yuxi (yuxiluo) focused on filtering the data, providing category selection to provide additional freedom for the users to manipulate the displayed data, fine-tuning the final version of the website, and finalizing the narrative of the visualizations.
 Both of the teammates spent time to evaluate the current process and determine the next steps to improve current visualizations.
-In total, it took 20 hours for us to finalize the entire visualization.
+In total, it took 25 hours for us to finalize the entire visualization.

 The Implementation took the most time, because for each visualization we iteratively provided ideas to improve the visualizations.
 For each specific functionality, there were many bugs we spent time to work on so that the final implementation is bug-free and well-structured.